-Habit: Shrub to medium size tree u to 10 meters.
+Habit: Tabebuia bahamensis grows as a shrub to medium size tree up to 10 meters.
 Large trees develop furrowing in the bark.
 Leaves arranged oppositely and are palmately compound with 3 or 5 leaflets.
 Leaflet margin is entire.

-Flowers zygomorphic with 2 lips, calyx campanulate covered with brown hairs.
-Corolla white to pink to dark pink, large to 6 centimeters.
-There are 4 stamens and the fruit is a capsule to 12 cm long and the seeds are winged.
-The flowers are arranged in panicles
+The complete, perfect, zygomorphic flowers occur in panicles.
+The calyx has 5 lobes covered with brown hairs.
+The corolla has 5 ,white to pink to dark pink, lobes.
+There are 4 stamens fused to the corolla.
+The fruit is a capsule to 12 cm long and the seeds are winged.

-Habitat: Tabebuia bahamensis occurs in Dry Broadleaf Evergreen Formations (Coppice) on both a limestone or sand substrate with good drainage.
-It is a common species throughout the islands.
-It also occurs in the pine woodlands as an understory shrub.
+Habitat: Tabebuia bahamensis occurs in Dry Broadleaf Evergreen Formations – Forest/Shrublands (coppice) and Pine Woodlands on both a limestone or sand substrate with good drainage.

-Distribution in Bahamas/Globally: Tabebuia bahamensis occurs through out the Bahamas as well as in Cuba and south Florida.
+Distribution: Tabebuia bahamensis occurs through out the Lucayan Archipelago as well as in Cuba and south Florida.